SwickiLeaks/mfe-server/README.md

 The project includes a Dockerfile for containerizing the application.

-- Build the Docker image: `docker build -t my-mfe-server-project .`
+- Build the Docker image: `docker build -t mfe-server .`
-- Run the Docker container: `docker run -p 8000:8000 my-mfe-server-project`
+- Run the Docker container: `docker run -p 8000:8000 mfe-server`

 ## Testing